proofzero/rollupid/docs/getting-started/auth-flow.md

 - **State:** this state should match the state you created for the user/client in step 1
 - **Redirect URL**: the redirect url set in your app in the [previous step](create-an-application.md).

 The state parameter should match the state you sent when you kicked off the auth flow in Step 1.
 This is a security measure in the auth protocol to prevent replay attacks.
-The exchange code is then sent with the **Application Secret** and the **grant type** to Passport's token endpoint in order to receive the access token and refresh token as base64 encoded signed JWT as well as a minimal user profile (encoded in an ID token) completing the flow.
+The exchange code is then sent with the **Client Secret** and the **grant type** to Passport's token endpoint in order to receive the access token and refresh token as base64 encoded signed JWT as well as a minimal user profile (encoded in an ID token) completing the flow.

 {% hint style="info" %}
 We use a javascript library called [jose](https://www.npmjs.com/package/jose) to encode and decode signed JWT.
 As an open standard there are libraries for all languages that do the same.